Services Provided to Rotary by IYWT

 I have found it best if we appear 'in-person' at one of your district Outbound Orientations.
 This allows us to meet with the current Rotarians and review any staff or policy changes, but more importantly it allows us to work together in our presentations to the parents and students, reinforcing the uniqueness of the Rotary experience, and building confidence in the students ability to successfully complete their exchange, while at the same time, building a sense of trust in the parents, that our responsibilities are not taken lightly and that they will be able to 'let go - and let Rotary'.
 This 'letting go' on the parents part becomes more difficult each year, first because this generation of parents seems to be over protective, and secondly, the mass advances in technology have made it far to easy for the parents to interfere in an otherwise successful exchange!
 (How many times have students called me from overseas asking "Ed, is there anyway you can get my mom to quit calling me 3-5 times a week - I can't go out with friends, enjoy my host family even go to Rotary meetings, because I have to be at the computer for the Skype call/cam session?").

 Because of the student's age, the length of stay and purpose in the host country, this can be a very confusing, long, arduous process, and it is continually changing.
 We communicate with the governments of each host country and continually update each host countries latest changes to the 'Student Visa' as interpreted by the consul of jurisdiction.
 In April/May of the Rotary year, we communicate this information, with the key elements to successful completion of the paperwork and ask that it be returned to us in a timely manner.
-We are available by e-mail and phone to answers questions the students may have in completing this paperwork.
+Rotarians, students, and their families have access to an online message board that is available to them 24/7 for any questions regarding paperwork.
+This is the quickest and easiest way of communicating with IYWT.
 Once returned to us, we double check it for accuracy and submit it to the Consulate of Jurisdiction for visa issuance.
 Each country and each of their consulates have different requirements for the issuance of this visa and different processing times.
 Because of the USA response to 9-11, (all Inbound students must personally appear at a US Consulate to obtain their visa) a few of our hosting countries have instituted the same procedure-most notably France and Spain.
 To accommodate this in-person interview, IYWT schedules a specific interview calendar date with the consulate and is there, at the consulate to assist each student.
 With a notarized document from the custodial parents to act on their behalf, we fly and meet students from outlying states, ie Alaska, Washington, Oregon, Idaho, and Nevada, meet them at the airport, arrange and pay for ground transportation to and from the consulate, chaperone and assist the student, I even buy them lunch--and save these families the cost of an additional airline ticket (for the parent) a rental car or taxi tab, and usually a hotel/food costs for one night in San Francisco-and we get this done in one day with no overnight.
 We provide the same assistance at the consulate to those families that wish to drive into San Francisco.
 Other countries though they may 'require' the interview, will let IYWT stand in for them because of IYWT's years of relations with these consular officials, ie Ecuador and Italy so the student is relieved from appearing.

 Until the visa is issued, no ticket can be issued, because a departure 'date certain' is impossible until the visa is issued.
 In most cases, we 'push' the paperwork issue with the student and their Rotarians both here and overseas so we can meet the needs of the receiving district, but delays do happen for a sundry list of reasons-and this then begins to test the parents ability to trust any part of the program.
 And although I tell them I have a waiver on most advance purchase rules, they still want to start shopping for an immediate ticket purchase-even though the ticket may be totally worthless if the visa hasn't been issued.